top of page

 Medicated shampoos or paw soaks are also recommended to soothe irritation and deeply cleanse the paws.
 For more severe cases, oral antifungal medications might be prescribed.

-Treating the root cause, whether it’s allergies, poor hygiene, or immune system issues, is crucial for long-term relief and preventing recurrence.
+Treating the root cause, whether it’s allergies, an endocrine disorder, or immune system issues, is crucial for long-term relief and preventing recurrence.
 Consulting your veterinarian is key to addressing your dog’s specific needs and ensuring an effective, tailored treatment plan that can help with keeping your dog comfortable in the long run.

 What not to do (Home remedies to avoid)